-Along with the forms above, your confirmation email will also have an invoice for the term or camp selections.
+Along with the forms above, your confirmation email will also request a check for the term.
 Please mail a check with your completed paperwork to confirm your child's space.

 Your schedule may conflict with my child's preschool, can we attend partial sessions?

 Yes, if your child is enrolled in another program that overlaps with our schedule for any period of time, you can still enroll.
 Contact us to work out a schedule that fits your needs.

 Neither of your locations or times work for my child's routine/schedule, are you opening any new locations or times?

 Yes!
 If you have a group of 4 or more children ready to enroll, please contact us to see if we can find a park location and a time block that works for you but doesn't conflict with our regularly scheduled offerings.

 What trail packs and gear do you recommend?

 You want as little weight on them as possible while still giving them the opportunity to build responsible habits.
 Remember the water bladder will lighten as we go, and the snack will be eaten so by the end of class the only thing in the pack could be a jacket.
 Please make sure your pack has a chest strap!
 Also check to ensure the shoulder straps are not slipping off their shoulders, especially in rain coats.
 Detailed gear recommendations and layering technique outlines are emailed once enrollment is confirmed.

 Lightweight lunch boxes or tupperware are key!
 Heavy plastic or pyrex tupperware adds too much weight to their packs, Foil and washable fabric pouches are always a good bet.